mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

             variable fixer: mcpython.common.world.datafixers.IDataFixer.IStorageVersionFixer

+        @deprecation.deprecated()
         function apply_group_fixer(self, name: str, *args, **kwargs)

-            will apply an group fixer to the system
+            Will apply a group fixer to the system
             :param name: the name of the group fixer to use
             :param args: the args to use
             :param kwargs: the kwargs to use